How a Real Cloud-based EQMS can Help Drive Business Continuity and Stability as You Gear Up for ‘The Next Normal’.

 But this time, for the first time since the dawn of the digital age, the world is seeing a global lockdown of such magnitude.
 This time, of course, is very different.
 Both digital and physical infrastructure are intact.
 A deadly virus has largely crippled the movement of people and also has created economic destruction worldwide.

 COVID-19 has proved to surpass most natural disasters any region may have ever seen.
 While technology is enabling work to continue in some form in some industries, businesses are gearing up for the ‘New Normal’.

 McKinsey estimates a 40 to 50 percent reduction in discretionary spending, which would possibly impact GDP by 10 percent.
 The second-and third-order effects have not been factored in and could have a significant impact.

-And, of course, there is the healthcare, life sciences, biotech and medical device sectors that are fighting a lone battle with the virus, to curtail its spread, discover new solutions and vaccines, and build testing kits and other medical devices to tackle the deadly spread.
+And, of course, there are the healthcare, life sciences, biotech, and medical device sectors that are fighting a lone battle with the virus, to curtail its spread, discover new solutions and vaccines, and build testing kits and other medical devices to tackle the deadly spread.

 This sector, more than any of the others, cannot afford any disruptions or quality gaps.

 In the case of such widespread disasters, the supply chain is affected due to disruption in manufacturing capacity, demand issues, cash flow challenges, transportation, and logistics.
 In the case of COVID-19, there’s the added challenge of not being able to operate with the best hands on deck.
 Employees are not able to come to work thanks to lockdowns and social distancing norms.
 A broken supply chain is affecting almost every sector from CPG and food supply companies to life sciences, healthcare, biotech, and pharmaceuticals.